DeltaXML/vscode-xslt-tokenizer/README.md

 # XSLT 3.0 / XPath 3.1 Semantic tokens

-_This project exploits the proposed API for Semantic Tokens VSCode Extensions._
+_This project uses the proposed API for Semantic Tokens VSCode Extensions._

-This is a VSCode extension for the semantic highlighting of XSLT and XPath.
+This is a VSCode extension for the syntax and semantic highlighting of XSLT and XPath.

+The [Semantic Tokens API](https://github.com/microsoft/vscode/wiki/Semantic-Highlighting-Overview) provides for tokens with two main attributes:
+- Token Types - such as *keyword*, *variable*
+- Token Modifiers - e.g. *public*, *static*

-Currently, semantic token types are provided, semantic token modifiers will be added later.
-The tokens are used for XPath syntax highlighting, either for standalone XPath files or for XPath expressions embedded within XSLT.
+Currently, the XSLT/XPath lexers provide only semantic token types, semantic token modifiers will be added later.

 The XSLT demo file loaded in VSCode with the extension running: